Arirokk/arirokk.github.io/README.md

-# arirokk.github.io
+## arirokk.github.io

-A small website with the accomplished assignments from Duke University and other kinds of training code
+A website with the accomplished assignments from Duke University and other kinds of training code